escapegameibk/host/README.md

  - "autoreset" : Defines wether an event is able to reset itself.
 The reset of the event is performed, as soon as one of it's dependencies is changeing state to false.
-This is done in order to avoid iknstantly triggering the reset event again.
+This is done in order to avoid instantly triggering the event again.
 The default value for this field is false.

  - "hidden" : Defines wether an event is shown in the interface.
 In case this is set to true, the interface will not show any traces of the event, and it will not be controllable.
 The default value for this field is false.
+In case the interface module is not loaded, this field has no effect.

  - "hintable" : Defines wether an event is taken into account for the auto-hinting system.
 If this is set to false, the auto-hinting calculation should not use this event, and not attempt to exectute any of it's dependencies.
+The default value for this field is true.
+In case the hint module is not loaded, this field has no effect.

+An event is a thing that should occure over the curse of a game.
+The idea behind it is, that an event has triggers and dependencies.
+In case all dependencies are met, the event's triggers should be executed and the event should be marked that way.
+An event (at this point) cannot reset itself, therefore any reset activity should only unset the previously set marker.
+Implementation of reset triggers has been considered, but is thus far a TODO.

 ### Dependencies

-Dependencies are checked at a regular interval and passwd over to the modules.
+Dependencies are checked at a regular interval and passwed over to the modules regarding it's correct handling.
-If a dependency is met, the next dependcy is checked.
+If a dependency is met, the next dependency is checked.
 If all dependencies are met, the triggeres are executed, and the event is beeing marked as triggered.
 A dependency only needs to specify it's module name with the "module" string.
 Optionally a name may be given via the "name" field.
 This is useful for debug